AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

 ### 3.4 Using a JFET

 I still was not *quite happy* with how the UMF5N device solves the issue.
-As can be seen from the simulation in :numref:`umf5n_simulation`, the BOOT0 voltage does fall profusely in the first seconds after the push button is released, but adter some time it still looks like it holds some voltage (approximately 0.3V).
+As can be seen from the simulation in figure 16, the BOOT0 voltage does fall profusely in the first seconds after the push button is released, but adter some time it still looks like it holds some voltage (approximately 0.3V).
 That is due to the bipolar transistor's circuit characteristics.
 In simple terms, a bipolar transistor is fundamentally two diodes constructed back-to-back; this means the bipoalr transistor has an exponential characteristic such that the lower the base voltage, the collector current is diminished exponentially.
 After a while, when the BOOT0 circuit is already discharged, the PNP transistor cannot conduct current fast enough to make the BOOT0 discharge completely to zero volts.

 The solution I found was to use a JFET transistor, which are known to be unparalleled analog switches.
-The circuit with the JFET as an analog discharge switch is shown in :numref:`reset7`.
+The circuit with the JFET as an analog discharge switch is shown in figure 17.

 <!-- .. _reset7 : -->
 <figure>